-Laboratory environmental personnel determine sampling requirements using the EPA Data Quality Objective (DQO) process (EPA 2000) or its equivalent.
+Laboratory environmental personnel determine sampling requirements using the EPA Data Quality Objective (DQO) process (EPA 2006) or its equivalent.
 During this process, the project manager for each environmental program determines the type, amount, and quality of data needed to support decision making, the legal requirements, and stakeholder concerns.
-An environmental monitoring plan or project-specific sampling plan is then prepared, specifying the location, frequency, type of sample, analytical methods to be used, and a sampling schedule.
-These plans and the EM-SOPs also specify data acceptance criteria.